Quantifying subspace entanglement with geometric measures: Preliminaries

-For any $t \neq 0$, the tensor on the right hand has rank 2 and in the limit $t \rightarrow 0$, it becomes W state.
+For any $t \neq 0$, the tensor on the right-hand side has rank 2 and in the limit $t \rightarrow 0$, it becomes W state.
 For brevity, in the following, we will denote the tensor and border rank as $R$ and $\underline{R}$ separately.

-The gap between these two different ranks is related to the problem of determining a \textit{best rank-r approximation} for the given tensor $A$ \cite{de2008tensor}, which has no solution in general implying $R(A)> \underline{R}(A)$.
-However, there exist two notable exceptions: the cases $n=2$ (the given tensor is a matrix) and $r=1$ (approximation by rank-1 tensors).
-The former implies $R(A)=\underline{R}(A)$ for a matrix $A$ while the latter means there does not exist a tensor $A$ with $R(A)>\underline{R}(A)=1$.
+The gap between these two different ranks appears due to the non-existence of a \textit{best rank-r approximation} for an arbitrary tensor $A$ \cite{de2008tensor}, implying $R(A)> \underline{R}(A)$.
+However, there exist two notable exceptions where $R=\underline{R}$: the cases $n=2$ (the given tensors are matrices) and $r=1$ (approximation by rank-1 tensors).
+The former implies $R(A)=\underline{R}(A)$ for a matrix $A$ while the latter means that $\underline{R}(A)=1$ is equivalent to with $R(A)=1$.